Bridge Design Pattern in C#

 SonyLedTv:

-Create a class file with the name SonyLedTv.cs and then copy and paste the following code into it.
-This class also implements the ILEDTV interface and also provides implementations for SwitchOn, SwitchOff, and SetChannel methods.
-Using the SwitchOn method we can turn On the Sony TV.
-Using the SwitchOff method we can turn Off the Sony TV and using the SetChannel method we can change the channel number of the Sony TV.
+Create a class file named SonyLedTv.cs and copy and paste the following code.
+This class also implements the ILEDTV interface and provides implementations for SwitchOn, SwitchOff, and SetChannel methods.
+Using the SwitchOn method, we can turn On the Sony TV.
+Using the SwitchOff method, we can turn Off the Sony TV, and using the SetChannel method, we can change the channel number of the Sony TV.

 using System;